-Choosing a Blog Topic and Categories
+Choosing a Blog Topic

 This lesson is about choosing a blog topic and main categories.
 Now that you have come up with a few blog ideas, it is time to research them.
 We know that you are interested in your blog ideas.
 Now you must determine if others are interested in your topic as well.